peteroupc/MailLib/docs/PeterO.Mail.Message.md

 A message object if this object's content type is "message/rfc822", "message/news", or "message/global", or null otherwise.

+<a id="GetBodyString"></a>
+### GetBodyString

+    public string GetBodyString();

+Gets the body of this message as a text string.
+If this message's media type is "multipart/alternative", returns the result of this method for the last supported body part.
+For any other "multipart" media type, returns the result of this method for the first body part for which this method returns a text string.

+<b>Return Value:</b>

+The body of this message as a text string.

+<b>Exceptions:</b>

+ * System.NotSupportedException:
+This message is a multipart message without a supported body part; or this message has a content disposition with a type other than "inline"; or this message's media type is a non-multipart type and does not specify the use of a "charset" parameter, has no character encoding declared or assumed for it (which is usually the case for non-text messages), or has an unsupported character encoding.

 <a id="GetDate"></a>
 ### GetDate